leitwolf/QuickXDev/README.md

 ### Run with player

  right click "scripts" folder on the sidebar,select "Run With Player",the player will run with current project.

+### Compile Scripts

+ right click "scripts" folder on the sidebar,select "Compile Scripts",enter the output file,then it will compile all scripts to the output file.

 ### User definition auto completion